daviddenton/configur8/README.md

 A ```Configuration``` is a set of named and typed ```Property``` instances, which are defined using a  ```ConfigurationTemplate```.
 Each defined Property can be set with a default value, or be blank with a requirement to be overridden.
 At runtime, the template is ```reified``` into a concrete ```Configuration``` object, but if any properties are missing this process will throw a ```Misconfiguration``` error.

-Assuming that the reification process is successful, property values can be retrieved in an (actually) type-safe manner, and are applied in the following descending order or precedence:
+Assuming that the reification process is successful, property values can be retrieved in an (actually) type-safe manner, and are applied in the following descending order of precedence:

 1. Named environment property
 2. JVM system property